orchest/orchest/docs/source/orchest_overview.rst

 * Run any selection of pipeline steps.
 * Select specific notebook cells to skip when running a pipeline through the pre-installed celltags extension of JupyterLab.
+* Parametrize your data science pipelines to experiment with different modeling ideas.

 What Orchest does for you: